dkamp007/Capstone/README.md

-# Capstone Project

-## Loan Approval Prediction Bot
+# Loan Approval Prediction Bot

 This bot will help predict the approval/rejection of a loan